Azure-Samples/media-services-v3-dotnet/HighAvailabilityEncodingStreaming/README.md

 Once the requests are submitted, following actions will happen:

-1. The Job scheduling module will read submitted job requests from the job- requests queue and submit them to the Media Services instances.
+1. The Job scheduling module will read submitted job requests from the job-requests queue and submit them to the Media Services instances.
 1. Once the jobs are finished, provisioning requests will be submitted to the provisioning-requests queue.
 1. Once provisioning requests are processed, provisioning completed events are posted to provisioning-completed-events queue.